Mfaouzia/mfaouzia.github.io/_posts/2024-01-01-Happy-new-year.md

 <img src="https://raw.githubusercontent.com/Mfaouzia/Mfaouzia.github.io/master/src/img/january/5.png" alt="dream" width="200"/>

-And that's what I want to share with you all – *stay hopeful, stay positive.
+And that's what I want to share with all of you – *stay hopeful, stay positive.
 Dream big, work hard, and laugh often*.

 This year, let's remember these ideas.
 Let's stay hopeful, work on our dreams, and have fun.
 We can make this year great together.
 Let's dream big and help each other.